 The group soon issued the Towards The Sinister demo in 1990.
 Listenable Records of France picked the band up for its God Is Alone single, but the group signed with Peaceville Records and issued the 1992 one-track EP Symphonaire Infernus Et Spera Empyrium.
 Ade Jackson was on bass as of the summer of 1991whereas Andy had recorded the four strings before.
 The demo had no bass parts.
 The band would soon make it to MTV.
 Signed to Peaceville the band would begin recording at the label’s Yorkshire studio and use label proprietor Hammy as producer.
 The 1993 EP The Thrash Of Naked Limbs was well received, but Miah would damage his hand and the band cancelled more touring including dates with G.G.F.H.
 The band recruited Martin Powell for 1993’s Turn Loose The Swans.
 The group conducted more European touring.
 The band supported Iron Maiden in 1995.
 All the time the band was becoming more gothic and less metal.
 The band, nonetheless, played at the Dynamo Festival in The Netherlands.
 Miah left in 1997 and was replaced by Mike Unsworth (Year Zero) who was replaced by Bill Law.
 Calvin Robertshaw departed in 1999, but would return in 2014.
 The late 2001 album The Dreadful Hours featured a re-make of The Return Of The Beautiful from the band’s debut record, but was now called Return To The Beautiful.
 The album was dedicated to the memory of Darren Dickinson singer of Abiosis.
 Hamish Glencross and Andrew Craighan launched a record company.
 John Bennett of The Prophecy was recruited when Shaun Steels injured his ankle canoeing.
 For Lies I Sire featured Katie Stone on keyboards as Sarah Stanton was pregnant.
 2011’s Evinta featured several previous My Dying Bride tracks re-imagined as neo-classical and ambient songs as the band was commemorating its twentieth anniversary.
 The band played the 2014 Maryland Deathfest following which it fired Hamish Glenncross.
 Calvin Robertshaw was now back.
 In late 2016, Peaceville Records was commemorating the 25th anniversary of the band with a 92-page hard cover book and demo and rare material in one package called A Harvest Of Dread.

 My Dying Bride's 2015 album, Feel The Misery, would be released on September 18th through Peaceville.
+The boys signed a deal with Nuclear Blast in 2017.
+A new album was due that year.

 MY DYING BRIDE - A LINE OF DEATHLESS KINGS - PEACEVILLE